• Skip to main content

 4. Enable Installation of Third Party Apps

-If you are trying to download Third Party Apps, you need to make sure that your computer has the permission to install Apps from other sources.
+If you are trying to download third party apps or programs, make sure that your computer has the permission to install apps from other sources.

-On the next screen, select Apps & Feature in the left-pane.
-In the right-pane, click on the Down-Arrow and select Anywhere or Warn while installing Non Microsoft Apps option.
+2. On Apps & Features screen, click on the Down Arrow next to “Choose where to gets Apps” entry and select Anywhere or Warn while installing Non Microsoft Apps option.

-On the next screen, disable Extensions by moving the toggle to OFF position.
-If an extension is unnecessary, click on Remove to uninstall the extension.
+3. On the next screen, disable all extensions by moving the slider to OFF position.

 Remove or Disable Chrome Extension